DIV vs. SPAN – How do They Differ?

 <p>

-This example shows how a part of the text in the content area can be colored
+This example shows how a piece of the text in the content area can be colorized

 <-- Background: yellow, Text color: black, Add extra spacing -->